revelytix/carbonite/README.md

 # carbonite

+Ever needed to freeze your Clojure data in perfect hibernation?
+Ever want to deserialize your data without concealing yourself as a bounty hunter in Jabba's desert palace?

 Carbonite is a Clojure library to convert Clojure data to serialized form and back using the [Kryo](http://code.google.com/p/kryo/) serialization library.
 Kryo is known for being fast and producing very small serializations.
 ## License

 Copyright (C) 2011 Revelytix, Inc.